Christmas Fairy Garden

-I love fairy gardens, and always thought it would be fun to make a Christmas one.
+I love fairy gardens, and always thought it would be fun to make a Christmas fairy garden.
 This sweet little fairy home is all decked out for the holidays, complete with real plants.
-Today I’m sharing how to make a Christmas Fairy Minature Garden.
+Today I'm sharing how to make a Christmas Fairy Miniature Garden.

-I’ve made lots of fairy gardens in the past -little container gardens for the summer.
+I've made lots of fairy gardens in the past -little container gardens for the summer.
 Check out some of my other fairy gardens here.
-So this year I thought it would be really great to make an indoor winter version.
+So this year I thought it would be really great to make an indoor winter version for the holiday season.

-I love the little cypress trees that you see this time of year, and they really are the perfect fairy Christmas trees.
+I love the little cypress trees that you see this time of year, and they really are the perfect fairy Christmas tree.

 Materials: